mayadebellis/hurricane/README.md

 # Functionality:

-- filtering:
-	- MAYA year sliders update to correct postion on start and reset

 - fix brushing on states
 	- on hover:
 		- grey out rest a little bit and keep opacity of original state